NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 just like in TBLAEX1; however, in this case there are additional subsequent occurrences of Table B mnemonic PRLC which appear outside of the delayed replication sequence.
-So in this case we again have to use subroutine ufbrep() with STR='PRLC GEOP TMDB TMDP' in order to read all of the occurrences of PRLC from within the data subset, and the return value IRET will now be 2 larger than in our earlier example for the TBLAEX1 subset definition, because now we have 2 extra rows in USR which contain additional PRLC values in the first column.
-If we had instead tried to use subroutine ufbint() with the same STR value for this TBLAEX3 subset definition, then we wouldn't have been able to read those last 2 extra rows, and our USR output array instead would have looked exactly as it did in our earlier TBLAEX1 example.
+So in this case we again have to use subroutine ufbrep() with str='PRLC GEOP TMDB TMDP' in order to read all of the occurrences of PRLC from within the data subset, and the return value iret will now be 2 larger than in our earlier example for the TBLAEX1 subset definition, because now we have 2 extra rows in usr which contain additional PRLC values in the first column.
+If we had instead tried to use subroutine ufbint() with the same str value for this TBLAEX3 subset definition, then we wouldn't have been able to read those last 2 extra rows, and our usr output array instead would have looked exactly as it did in our earlier TBLAEX1 example.

 <br>